 If you're looking to green your shopping, there's no better person to talk to than eco-expert Diane McEachern.
 Diane shares three easy tips to help get you started:

-when they’re really not.
+Third, choose products that have met independent standards for environmental responsibility.
+Many companies put words like “natural” and “biodegradable” on their label to make their products seem green when they’re really not.
 The companies that meet independent eco-standards are the ones you can more easily trust.

 Diane MacEachern is a best-selling author, successful entrepreneur, sought-after public speaker, and long-time environmentalist.
 She is the author of Big Green Purse: Use Your Spending Power to Create a Cleaner, Greener World, in which she shares her passion for empowering consumers -- to use their marketplace clout to protect the environment.